bcijo/SegBench/README.md

 ### Adding a New Model
 1. Create a new model class in `models/` inheriting from `BaseModel`
 2. Implement the model architecture
-3. Add configuration options in the YAML files
+3. Add configuration options in the YAML files.

 ## License